blazium-engine/blazium-docs/tutorials/scripting/c_sharp/index.rst

    c_sharp_style_guide
    diagnostics/index

-Godot API for C#
+Blazium API for C#
 ----------------

-As a general purpose game engine Godot offers some high-level features as a part of its API.
+As a general purpose game engine Blazium offers some high-level features as a part of its API.
 Articles below explain how these features integrate into C# and how C# API may be different from GDScript.